Everyone may have this issue, especially when beginning to use Raspberry Pi.

 Maybe I should have started with this one, but the other reasons in this category are the least likely to happen.

-On my Raspberry Pi 3 for example, I have some issues with my SD cards.
-If I insert it without looking, the SD card sometimes goes between the SD port and the plastic case.
+Fun fact: On my Raspberry Pi 3, I’ve often had issues with my SD cards.
+If I insert it too quickly, the SD card sometimes slips between the SD slot and the plastic case.
+There’s no chance to boot the Pi if the SD card is stuck somewhere inside the case :).

 You can also check the latest suggestion in this post to avoid any issue due to a not essential part (USB accessories, HAT, etc.).